-Bill White is a voluble and vicious Internet gossip who is sometimes right, sometimes wrong, but always ready to print just about anything that comes into his head.
 He once was a left-wing anarchist who promoted drugs, homosexuality, bombs and violent anti-racism.
 But around the turn of the millennium, he swung violently to the right, as reflected in his Overthrow.com website and its "Libertarian Socialist News" service, which was for several years the second most popular racist site on the Internet.
 After a stint with another neo-Nazi group, White set up his own American National Socialist Workers Party in 2006.
 In April 2010, White was sentenced to 2 ½ years in prison for making threats against his perceived enemies through the Internet, the telephone and the mail.
 His American National Socialist Workers Party collapsed in the wake of his legal troubles.

 "Lynch the Jena 6.
-If these niggers are released or acquitted, we will find out where they live and make sure that white activists and white citizens in Louisiana know it, we'll mail directions to their homes to every white man in Louisiana if we have to in order to find someone willing to deliver justice."
+If these n------ are released or acquitted, we will find out where they live and make sure that white activists and white citizens in Louisiana know it, we'll mail directions to their homes to every white man in Louisiana if we have to in order to find someone willing to deliver justice."

 — Overthrow.com website, 2007